elunna/recipes/sides_and_appetizers/roasted sweet potatoes.md

 when they are very soft and tender.
 (Depending on the size of the potatoes, this may take up to 1 hour.)
 4. REMOVE the foil and cut the sweet potatoes open length- wise.
-Keeping the skin on, add 1 tablespoon of butter to each sweet potato, scraping the flesh gently with a fork so the butter melts into the flesh.
+Keeping the skin on, add 1 tbsp of butter to each sweet potato, scraping the flesh gently with a fork so the butter melts into the flesh.
 Season to taste with salt and pepper.